bundle command group

 Run a bundle

-To run a specific job or pipeline, run the bundle run command from the same directory as the bundle settings files.
-You must specify the job or pipeline declared within the bundle settings files.
-If the -e (or --environment) option is not specified, the default environment as declared within the bundle settings files is used.
-For example, to run a job named hello_job within the context of the default environment, run the following command:
+To run a specific job or pipeline, use the bundle run command.
+You must specify the resource key of the job or pipeline declared within the bundle configuration files.
+By default, the environment declared within the bundle configuration files is used.
+For example, to run a job hello_job in the default environment, run the following command:

 databricks bundle run hello_job